Understanding Hypothermia: A Winter Health Risk

 What Is Hypothermia?

-Hypothermia occurs when the body loses heat faster than it can produce it, causing the core body temperature to drop below 35°C (95°F).
+Hypothermia occurs when the body loses heat faster than it can produce it.
+This causes the core body temperature to drop below 35°C (95°F).
 It usually happens due to prolonged exposure to cold weather, cold water, wind, or damp conditions.

 Elderly individuals